ttrimmis/JS-Unit-2-Project-Starter-Code/README.md

 ### Project Feedback + Evaluation

-When your project is complete, copy the code to your github.io repo and send the link to Nicole and Sasha.
+When your project is complete, push the final version to your fork on GitHub and send the link to Larissa and Sasha.
+You do not need to create a pull request for this project.

 If you'd like to schedule a 30-minute code review, let Sasha and Larissa know.
 This is an opportunity for you to demonstrate your app and explain how you coded it, and for the instructional team to give you feedback on what you did well as well as things you might consider doing differently or adding for your future coding projects.